coq/platform/README.md

 <details><summary><font size="+1">Licenses</font></summary>

-The Coq platform setup scripts and the selection of packages and patches are licensed Creative Commons CC0.
+The Coq Platform setup scripts and the selection of packages and patches are licensed Creative Commons CC0.
-This license does **not** apply to the packages installed by the Coq platform.
+This license does **not** apply to the packages installed by the Coq Platform.
-The ReadMe files linked above provide license information for each package.
+The README files linked above provide license information for each package.
 This information is also available as .CSV files here [doc](doc).
 Please note that the license information is obtianed from opam.
 The Coq Platform team does no double check this information.